Šatov: Etymology

 The name was probably derived from the personal name Šat.
 According to local legend, the village was named in honour of Queen Svatava (also called Šatava).

 Geography

 Šatov is located about 7 km south of Znojmo and 60 km southwest of Brno, on the border with Austria.
 It lies in the Dyje–Svratka Valley.
 The highest point is at 291 m above sea level.
 The Daníž Stream flows through the market town.

 History

 The first written mention of Šatov is from 1201.
 In 1338, the village became property of the town of Znojmo.
 In 1497, Šatov was promoted to a market town by King Vladislaus II.
 In 1600, Šatov was acquired by the Berka of Dubá family and annexed to the Jaroslavice estate.

 Economy

 Šatov is known for viticulture.
 It lies in the Znojemská wine subregion.

 Transport

 Šatov is located on the railway line heading from Znojmo to Vienna in Austria.
-There is the Znojmo / Retz railway border crossing in the municipality.
+There is the railway border crossing Znojmo / Retz in the municipality.